zanderkrdik/pi-template/README.md

 A basic template for building nodejs + pi applications.

+Deployment to Raspberry Pi
+===
+The grunt configuration provides two main tasks for dealing with the Pi:
+- deploy: Packages and installs this codebase onto the pi.
+This is a full deploy, meaning that all required packages will be installed as well.
+While useful, this may slow development if some dependencies require compilation.
+- devdeploy: A light deployment method, moving just project files.
+Allows rapid development as dependencies are not deployed.
+Not intended for real deployment, as dependencies can be easily broken.

 ##Setup
 ###Raspberry Pi B v1
 - Use NOOBS_lite_v1_5 to install Raspbian Jessie